 The following information is maintained in the database and is updated daily by participating state insurance departments: (1) general demographic information relating to all producers, such as name and addresses(es); (2) license information, such as state of license, license numbers, authorized lines and license status; (3) appointment information such as company appointments, effective date, termination date and termination reason; and (4) regulatory actions (if taken).

-Currently, the PDB provides information from all 50 states, the District of Columbia and Puerto Rico.
+Currently, the PDB provides information from all 50 states, the District of Columbia, the U.S. Virgin Islands, Guam and Puerto Rico.
 Through PDB, industry is able to access all public information related to a producer provided by the participating state insurance departments.
 All licensing and appointment information is on one report, whether licensed in one state or all states.
 The product is designed to assist insurers in exercising due diligence in the monitoring of agents and brokers to reduce the incidence of fraud.
 More than 5 million entities can be found on the PDB.

 The NIPR Gateway is an electronic communication network that links state insurance regulators with the entities they regulate.
 The goal is to simplify communications and to distribute information electronically, including licensing applications, appointments and terminations.
 The NIPR Gateway was designed to improve the effectiveness and efficiency of the state licensing process among all parties through automation, standardization and reciprocity.

 To date, data standards have been developed for the exchange of company appointments, not-for-cause terminations, and licensing applications.
 All data flowing through the NIPR Gateway will conform to these standards.
 The key benefits of the NIPR Gateway are: reduction in paperwork and data entry; development of national standards regarding electronic transmission of licensing data; and faster turnaround time.